 Here are two different flower postcards, both entitled Anemones.
 The one on the left is numbered "427" and the one on the right is numbered "442."

 This is a very nice group of forget-me-nots.
 It has a really old world feel to the design, colors and background.
 The forget-me-nots, as are violets, are a favorite theme in the Victorian era.
 Many a Victorian card, particularly for Valentine's Day, were decorated with forget-me-nots

 Field Flowers and Fieldflowers

-To me, the one on the right appears to be field flowers collected in the fall and the one on the left spring.
-Interesting, today we would probably call these "wildflowers".
-I wonder if this was the terminology used for wild flowers back then, or if it is just the way the company chooses to label them.
+To me, the one on the right appears to be field flowers collected in the fall while the one on the left appears to depict flowers collected during spring.
+Interesting, today we would probably call these "wildflowers."
+I wonder if this was the terminology used for wildflowers back then or if it is just the way the company chose to label them.

 Carnation Alpine Ox-Eye

-The Carnation Alpine Ox-Eye has a darker background than some of the others.
+The Carnation Alpine Ox-Eye postcard has a darker background than some of the others.
 There is more contrast, but it does make the flowers stand out.
+This is number 418.

 Violets—One of the Prettiest